NeuroTechX/learn.neurotechedu.com/pages/preprocessing.md

 Some common choices of reference include:

 - Mastoids (the electrodes placed roughly behind a person’s ears), due to being relatively far from the brain yet close to the other electrodes.
 However, there is still some neural activity at that location.
-The average of the two mastoids or the average of the two earlobes is also commonly used.
+Either one of the mastoids or the average of the two mastoids can be used.
+- The average of the two earlobes is also commonly used, for similar reasons as the mastoids.
 - Cz (the central electrode) is frequently chosen when looking at activity that is distant from that location.
-- The average of all electrodes.
+- The average of all electrodes (also known as Common Average Reference).
 This choice of reference reduces the impact that any single malfunctioning electrode will have on the results and is the default choice of reference in MNE.
+However, using this reference only makes sense with systems that have enough channels so that the overall activity averages to 0.
+If you have less than 32 channels, consider using a different reference instead.

 Any given EEG headset comes with a pre-defined reference; however, it is possible to re-reference the data after data has been collected.
 In MNE, you can change the reference via the   <div style="font-family: 'Courier'; font-size: 11px;">set_eeg_reference()</div> command.